brunomunarolo/Instroducao-Python/README.md

 <br>

-4 - Escolher a versão
+4 - Recomendação de versão 3.7.8

 -  Desça até achar